About Dr. Snell

 Dr. Edward Snell grew up just outside of Liverpool, UK.
 He attended the University of Liverpool, studying a new degree program called Physics for New Technology.
 After his first year, he began working for the Ministry of Defense at the Royal Armament Research and Development Establishment at Fort Halstead, south of London.
 During this period, he got to know London as a second home, and was present at the East German border when it opened in 1989, marking a significant historical moment.

-Dr. Snell completed a B.Sc. in Applied Physics from John Moores University of Liverpool in 1992, earning first-class honors, one of the highest distinctions in his class.
+Dr. Snell completed a B.Sc. in Applied Physics from John Moores University of Liverpool in 1992, earning a first-class honors, one of the highest distinctions in his class.
 He then moved to the University of Manchester Chemistry School as a graduate student under Professor John Helliwell, studying synchrotron crystallography.
 During this time, he participated in the second HERCULES school in Grenoble and Paris, a seven-week course offering lectures from experts in X-ray and neutron science in the mornings and practical sessions in the afternoons at various X-ray and neutron sources.
 Dr. Snell conducted research at synchrotron sources worldwide, particularly the Daresbury Synchrotron Radiation Source, the European Synchrotron Radiation Facility, and the National Synchrotron Radiation Light Source, with Daresbury becoming his default laboratory source due to its proximity.

 During his graduate studies, Dr. Snell collaborated with the European Space Agency to study crystal growth and quality in microgravity, the reduced acceleration achieved by freefall in orbiting spacecraft.
 He was the first to observe Marangoni convection during crystallization on the European free flying Satellite EURECA.
 This demonstrated the unexpected impact of this process, masked on the ground, on crystallization experiments in space.